c4arl0s/ProjectNoStoryboardOnlyXIB-ObjectiveC/README.md

 ProjectNoStoryboardOnlyXIB-ObjectiveC

 1. Delete the storyBoard and the UIViewController, m an h file, associated to it.
-2. Delete The main Interface, it is where you normally call your storyboard, Delete what it is inside.
+2. In "main Interface" Deployment info, Delete where it appears, it is where you normally call your storyboard, Delete what it is inside.
-3. Add a class FirstViewController subClass of UIViewController, and check the mark for create an xib file.
+3. Add class file FirstViewController subClass of UIViewController, and check the mark for create an xib file.
 4. Allocate an UIWindow in memory, then send the message initWithFrame.
+Lets make the main Screen fill to the bounds.
 5. Allocate FirstViewControllerClass in memory and send the message init, then asign it to a firstViewController pointer
 6. Asign firstViewController to a self.window.rootViewController
 7. send the message makeKeyAndVisible to the self.window.